 - Our clinical psychologist and psychological clinicians evaluate the emotional and psychological needs of a child, address behavioral concerns and recommend programs and strategies to assist families and guardians.

 - Our social workers help identify objectives for patient treatment plans, connect families with resources and lead meetings between families and interdisciplinary treatment teams about a child’s progress.

-- The C.A.R.E.
-Team is a collaboration among professionals from the J.D.
+- The C.A.R.E. program is a collaboration among professionals from the J.D.
 McCarty Center, the Department of Human Services and Developmental Disability Services who work together to serve caregivers of children with a perceived or confirmed diagnosis of an intellectual or developmental disability.
-C.A.R.E. stands for Connecting with families, Assessing resources, Responding to needs and Enhancing lives.
+C.A.R.E. stands for Connect, Assess, Respond and Enhance.

 The program assists children from birth to 21 years old.
 This community outreach program works to meet the needs of the caregivers and children through empowerment and self-determination using a person-centered, strengths-based, solution-focused approach.
-For more information, email email@example.com or call Whitney Kenedy, referral coordinator, at 405-307-2960.
+For more information or to submit a CARE Referral Form, please email email@example.com.

 - Our staff of specialists includes three pediatricians who monitor and address the health care needs of our inpatients.